ejpsoil/soildata-assimilation-guidance/docs/etl.md

 A main aspect of INSPIRE is the harmonization of environmental data throughout Europe.
 Alinging the format, structure and content of your data to match a common model, so the data can be integrated with other datasets in Europe.
 And to describe aspects of the data which differ from the common model in such a way, that the differences can be understood by others.
 INSPIRE does not require to restructure your work processes to fit the INSPIRE conventions, however in case your data infrastructure goes through a major refactor, INSPIRE conventions should be introduced.

-One of the most important activities related to harmonization is the adoption of INSPIRE code lists and extending those lists to capture regional conventions.
+An important activity related to harmonization is the adoption of INSPIRE code lists and extending those lists to capture regional conventions.
 The role of code lists is explained in a dedicated [codelists section](codelists.md).

+INSPIRE datamodel extension is another aspect to consider as part of data harmonization.
+Harmonization should not lead to loss of data (because some data doesn't fit the target model).
+Instead the target model should be extended to capture these aspects.
+[Annex D of TG Soil](https://github.com/INSPIRE-MIF/technical-guidelines/blob/2022.2/data/so/dataspecification_so.adoc#soil-data-model-extensions-informative) has a specific example on extending the model for a soil contamination use case.
+Options for model extensions vary per technology.
+Wetransform has a [dedicated section on model extension](http://inspire-extensions.wetransform.to) on their website, based on an [R&D project](https://www.geonovum.nl/uploads/documents/20161121-INSPIRE-Extensions.pdf) from 2016.

+If you missed the initial EJP Training on Soil data good practices, you can still have a look at [a presentation about vector data harmonization](https://wur.yuja.com/V/Video?v=195126&node=829569&a=1133213006&autoplay=1), [a presentation about harmonization based on Coverage and Sensor](https://wur.yuja.com/V/Video?v=186405&node=793609&a=1936269719&autoplay=1), and [presenation about semantic web (GLOSIS)](https://wur.yuja.com/V/Video?v=184392&node=785996&a=2121794774&autoplay=1)

-This document lists various implementation options for data harmonization
+This document lists various implementation options for data harmonization.

 ## Minimal